I represent the Republican wing of the Republican Party.

 Grover Norquist is a major plague upon the GOP.
 Grover lives under a bridge somewhere and appears whenever the word "tax" is uttered by a politician.
 He is the 2nd most powerful man in America simply because his troll army mobilizes quickly to intimidate any politician that signed his pledge into complying with Grover's will.
 Once a tax increase has been thwarted, Grover returns to life under his bridge.

-Let's be frank - Tax increases ARE necessary to pay down debt.
+- Tax increases ARE necessary to pay down debt.
 The great Republican talking point regarding taxes states that cutting taxes increases governmental revenue.
 That point is correct on its face; however the back end of the idea holds that while the revenue from that same sector will increase, the overall net effect is that government must do with less money as less is coming in.

 There is no way out of debt unless taxes are raised on people that can afford to pay them.
 In a party that wraps itself around the crucifix it appears that the Christian value of charity has been overlooked.